Anthony Davis’ Father: ‘I Would Never Want My Son To Play For Boston’

 Since Anthony Davis requested a trade from the New Orleans Pelicans on Monday, speculation has centered on where, exactly, the star NBA player might wind up.
-The two most often-mentioned teams for Davis have been the Los Angeles Lakers and Boston Celtics.
+The two most oft-mentioned teams for Davis have been the Los Angeles Lakers and Boston Celtics.

-Now it sounds like the Celtics aren’t such a strong contender- at least, if Davis’ dad has anything to say about it.
+Now it sounds like the Celtics aren’t such a strong contender — at least, if Davis’ dad has anything to say about it.

-Anthony Davis, Sr., the father of the player, sent a text to ESPN reporter Ramona Shelburne Friday, stating that “Boston… I would never want my son to play for Boston after what they done to Isaiah Thomas….
+Anthony Davis, Sr., the father of the player, sent a text to ESPN reporter Ramona Shelburne on Friday.

+“Boston… I would never want my son to play for Boston after what they done to Isaiah Thomas….
 NO LOYALTY… guy gives his heart and soul and they traded him… anyone can print that,” the text said.

 The text was featured on ESPN’s SportsCenter, and then heavily shared on social media Friday night.
 In the full ESPN story, Anthony Davis, Sr. clarifies that the comment is his opinion only and that he is not speaking for his son.